Prince (musician): 1984–1987: Purple Rain, Around the World in a Day and Parade

-In 1984, pop artist Andy Warhol created the painting Orange Prince (1984).
-Andy Warhol was fascinated by Prince, and ultimately created a total of twelve unique paintings of him in different colorways, all of which were kept in Warhol's personal collection.
+In 1984, pop artist Andy Warhol created the painting Orange Prince.
+Warhol was fascinated by Prince and ultimately created a total of twelve unique paintings of him in different colorways, all of which were kept in Warhol's personal collection.
 Four of these paintings are now in the collection of The Andy Warhol Museum in Pittsburgh.
 In November 1984, Vanity Fair published Warhol's portrait to accompany the article Purple Fame by Tristan Fox, and claimed that Warhol's silkscreen image of Prince with its pop colors captured the recording artist "at the height of his powers".
-The Vanity Fair article was one of the first global media pieces written as a critical appreciation of the musician, which coincided with the start of the 98-date Purple Rain Tour.

-After Tipper Gore heard her 11-year-old daughter Karenna listening to Prince's song "Darling Nikki" (which gained wide notoriety for its sexual lyrics and a reference to masturbation), she founded the Parents Music Resource Center.
-The center advocated the mandatory use of a warning label ("Parental Advisory: Explicit Lyrics") on the covers of records that have been judged to contain language or lyrical content unsuitable for minors.
+After Tipper Gore heard her 11-year-old daughter Karenna listening to Prince's song "Darling Nikki", which gained wide notoriety for its sexual lyrics and a reference to masturbation, she founded the Parents Music Resource Center.
+The center advocated the mandatory use of a warning label, now known as Parental Advisory, on the covers of records that have been judged to contain language or lyrical content unsuitable for minors.
 The recording industry later voluntarily complied with this request.

-In 1985, Prince announced that he would discontinue live performances and music videos after the release of his next album.
-His subsequent recording, Around the World in a Day (1985), held the No. 1 spot on the Billboard 200 for three weeks.
+In 1985, Prince released Around the World in a Day, which held the No. 1 spot on the Billboard 200 for three weeks.
 From that album, the single "Raspberry Beret" reached No. 2 on the Billboard Hot 100, and "Pop Life" reached No. 7.

-In 1986, his album Parade reached No. 3 on the Billboard 200 and No. 2 on the R&B charts.
-The first single, "Kiss", with the video choreographed by Louis Falco, reached No. 1 on the Billboard Hot 100.
-(The song was originally written for a side project called Mazarati.)
+In 1986, his album Parade, the soundtrack for the movie Under the Cherry Moon released in the same year, reached No. 3 on the Billboard 200 and No. 2 on the R&B charts.
+The first single, "Kiss", with its video choreographed by Louis Falco, reached No. 1 on the Billboard Hot 100.
 In the same year, the song "Manic Monday", written by Prince and recorded by the Bangles, reached No. 2 on the Hot 100 chart.

-The album Parade served as the soundtrack for Prince's second film, Under the Cherry Moon (1986).
-Prince directed and starred in the movie, which also featured Kristin Scott Thomas.
-Although the Parade album went platinum and sold two million copies, the film Under the Cherry Moon received a Golden Raspberry Award for Worst Picture (tied with Howard the Duck), and Prince received Golden Raspberry Awards for Worst Director, Worst Actor, and Worst Original Song (for the song "Love or Money").
+Although the Parade album went platinum and sold two million copies, the film received a Golden Raspberry Award for Worst Picture, tied with Howard the Duck, and Prince received Golden Raspberry Awards for Worst Director, Worst Actor, and Worst Original Song for the song "Love or Money".
+Some critics later re-evaluated Under the Cherry Moon after Prince's death and declared it a cult classic, comparing it to films such as 8½, Casablanca and It Happened One Night.

-In 1986, Prince began a series of live performances called the Hit n Run – Parade Tour.
-After the tour Prince disbanded the Revolution and fired Wendy & Lisa.
-Brown Mark quit the band; keyboardist Doctor Fink remained.
-Prince recruited new band members Miko Weaver on guitar, Atlanta Bliss on trumpet, and Eric Leeds on saxophone.
+In 1986, Prince began a series of live performances called the Hit n Run Parade Tour.
+After the tour, Prince disbanded the Revolution and fired Wendy Melvoin and Lisa Coleman.
+Brown Mark also quit the band, with only the keyboardist Doctor Fink remaining.
+Following this, Miko Weaver, Atlanta Bliss, and Eric Leeds joined the band.